 - Describe resources and strategies for improving advance care planning discussions and completing an advance directive for patients and families and professionals

 - Review common situations in which nurses can identify barriers and facilitate discussions and completion of advance directives

-Target Audience: nurse practitioners, registered nurses, advanced practice nurses, and registered nurses with a specialty in palliative care/hospice
+Target Audience: nurse practitioners, registered nurses, advanced practice nurses, registered nurses with a specialty in palliative care/hospice, and case managers